s-hammon/static-site/content/index.md

 ## My favorite characters (in order)

-1. Gandalf
+1. Aragorn
-2. Bilbo
+2. Sam
-3. Sam
+3. Théoden
-4. Glorfindel
+4. Gandalf
-5. Galadriel
+5. Faramir
-6. Elrond
-7. Thorin
-8. Sauron
-9. Aragorn

 Here's what `elflang` looks like (the perfect coding language):